The Smiths: Legacy

 The Smiths have been widely influential.
 Ian Youngs of BBC News described them as "the band that inspired deeper devotion than any British group since the Beatles".
 Marr's guitar playing "was a huge building block for more Manchester legends that followed the Smiths", including the Stone Roses, whose guitarist John Squire said Marr was an influence.
-Oasis guitarist Noel Gallagher also cites the Smiths as an influence, especially Marr.
-Gallagher said that "when the Jam split, the Smiths started, and I totally went for them."
-Singer Davey Havok of the band AFI cites the Smiths as an influence.
+The Oasis songwriter and guitarist Noel Gallagher also cited the Smiths as an influence, especially Marr, saying that "when the Jam split, the Smiths started, and I totally went for them".
+The Smiths were an early influence on Radiohead and inspired their 2001 single "Knives Out".
+In 2001, Marr said Radiohead were the act that had "come closest to the genuine influence of the Smiths".

+Alex Turner of the English rock band Arctic Monkeys cited the Smiths as an influence on the band's album Suck It and See.
+The Canadian artist the Weeknd listed the Smiths as an inspiration during the making of his third studio album, Starboy.
+The American singer-songwriter Jeff Buckley was a fan of the Smiths and Morrissey.
+He covered Smiths songs such as "I Know it's Over" and "The Boy with the Thorn in His Side".
+In 2010, Morrissey named Buckley's 1994 album Grace as his 12th-favourite album.

-Q magazine's Simon Goddard argued in 2007 that the Smiths were "the one truly vital voice of the '80s" and "the most influential British guitar group of the decade".
+In Q, Simon Goddard argued in 2007 that the Smiths were "the one truly vital voice of the '80s" and "the most influential British guitar group of the decade".
 He continued: "As the first indie outsiders to achieve mainstream success on their own terms (their second album proper, 1985's Meat Is Murder, made Number 1 in the UK), they elevated rock's standard four-piece formula to new heights of magic and poetry.
 Their legacy can be traced down through the Stone Roses, Oasis and the Libertines to today's crop of artful young guitar bands."